 Turning Garbage into Vegetables

-Home composting gives you the opportunity to turn food scraps and lawn and garden waste into a valuable garden mulch and amendment.
+Home composting allows you to turn food scraps, lawn, and garden waste into valuable garden mulch and amendment.
 The amount of compost you can produce depends on how much space you have for your bin and how much energy you wish to devote to maintaining it.

 Benefits of using compost:

-- Adds nutrients: Compost contributes minerals and other organic fertilizers to soil
+- Adds nutrients: Compost contributes minerals and other organic fertilizers to the soil

 - Increases soil’s ability to hold water: Compost controls surface runoff and provides a proper soil density for retaining water to nourish root systems.